Everything seems to cost more right now, including hiring.

 The next data you’ll collect won’t be as exacting as dealing with hard numbers, but it’s just as important to at least be taking a close look.

 - What kind of impact on productivity happens with hiring?
-New employees that need extensive training, mentoring, or take up a lot of time for correction or guidance are robbing your company of productivity.
+New employees who need extensive training, mentoring, or take up a lot of time for correction or guidance are robbing your company of productivity.
 They may not have been qualified or are a poor fit, and could negatively impact your team through increased workloads.

 - Are you hiring quality candidates?
 This involves questions of retention, consistently high productivity, and cultural fit.
 High turnover is only one indicator of poor candidates.